The Nest Learning Thermostat will not turn on after installation

 - A computer with a powered USB port or USB power adapter

-- Remove the Nest display from the base.
+- Remove the Nest Thermostat display from the base.

 - On the back of the display, you’ll see a USB connector.

-- Plug the small end of the USB cable into Nest and the other into a power source (like the USB port on your computer or a USB power adapter).
+- Plug the small end of the USB cable into the Nest Thermostat and the other into a power source (like the USB port on your computer or a USB power adapter).

-Once the screen lights up and you see a message asking you to attach Nest to the base, unplug the USB cable from the back of the display.
-Now reattach the Nest display to the Nest.
+Once the screen lights up and you see a message asking you to attach the Nest Learning Thermostat to the base, unplug the USB cable from the back of the display.
+Now reattach the Nest Thermostat display to the base.
 From there, follow the onscreen instructions.

-If there is a problem with your wiring, Nest will provide details and direct you to troubleshooting tools to get the problem resolved.
+If there is a problem with your wiring, your Nest Thermostat will provide details and direct you to troubleshooting tools to get the problem resolved.